d8chang/maca-screener-dchang/README.md

 Taking the results from each approach above, the top indicators of churn would be support calls, payment delays, and spend.

 Support calls and churn have a correlation of 0.57.
 An increasing number of support calls can indicate more issues and negative feedback on the product, or trouble reaching customer support.
 Payment delays (assuming this means the number of days late a customer paid) has an association with churn at 0.31 - longer delays could indicate not as much focus/attention on using the product and/or leading to forgetting the payment deadline.
 Spend also has an impact on churn, but an inverse relationship at -0.4.
-As seen in the visualization in the EDA section, the less spend invested in a customer may lead to the customer mutually having less investment in the product and lower commitment.
+As seen in the visualization in the EDA section, the less spend for a customer may lead to the customer having less investment in the product and lower commitment.

 Less so but still impactful: Age also plays a role in churn (0.22 correlation), as the data shows that for customers beyond the age of 50, the churn proportion goes up to 100%.
 Gender also plays a role, where more females churn.
 The last interaction (0.15) between the customer and company is important as well, since the longer that there's no communication, the less informed/aware the customer is of the product.